A TMJ chiropractor might be just what you’re looking for.

 Every time you open your mouth to speak, laugh, floss, or take a bite of pizza, it is due to the temporomandibular joint.

 Because you have one of these joints on each side of your jaw, TMJ can affect one or both sides and make daily life difficult.
-Those suffering from TMJ may even find it difficult to eat, talk, or brush their teeth.
+Those suffering from TMJ may even find it difficult to eat, talk, or brush their teeth and getting a good night’s sleep is not easy.

 Common Symptoms of TMJ